Renovation

 If you own a condo or co-op, you can also factor in your contributions to capital improvements in the building.

-“The building passes the cost of those improvements on to the unit holders so if the building repairs the roof or facade, when it comes time to calculate your improvements that also applies to the building as well,” he says.
+“The building passes the cost of those improvements on to the unit holders, so if the building does repair work on the roof or facade, when it comes time to calculate your improvements that also applies to the building as well,” he said.

 The costs of selling your place can be deducted

-Another deduction is the staging or paint work carried out in order to sell your place—what Rubinstein calls “the cost of the sale.”
+Another deduction is the staging or paint work carried out in order to sell your place—what Rubinstein called “the cost of the sale.”

-“Improvements necessary to show the apartment like staging, furniture or art that you rent for staging, or painting that you do in order to sell the apartment could also be a deduction for the sale,” Rubinstein says.
-He adds that the commission you pay the agent can also be deducted.
+“Improvements necessary to show the apartment like staging, furniture or art that you rent for staging, or painting that you do in order to sell the apartment could also be a deduction for the sale,” Rubinstein said.
+He added that the commission you pay the agent can also be deducted.

 A further deduction you can take is the closing cost from when you first purchased the apartment.